Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ### Introduction to NMOS in ciruit design:

 **N type Metal Oxide Semiconductor(NMOS):**
+- It is a four terminal voltage controlled device where input voltage(Vgs) is used to control the device
-- It is a four terminal device,Isolation region(SiO2) will differentiate the two transistors.
+- Isolation region(SiO2) will differentiate the two transistors.

 - Fig 3 depicts the cross sectional view of NMOS: